← Return to the Economic Recovery Page

 How has economic activity been affected, particularly within leisure and hospitality sectors?

 Amidst pandemic-related shutdowns, spikes in COVID cases due to new variants, and a fundamental shift to remote work, downtown cores and businesses that fundamentally rely on office workers to survive have struggled to stay afloat over the last three years.
-One study tracking mobile phone usage across 62 North American cities ranked San Francisco last in terms of downtown activity: only 31% of its fall 2019 activity had returned by late 2022 (compared to 68% in San Jose or 74% in New York City).
+One study tracking mobile phone usage across 62 North American cities ranked San Francisco last in terms of downtown activity: only 32% of its Spring 2019 activity had returned by Spring 2023 (compared to 74% in San Jose or 67% in New York City).
 This section explores trends in the region’s economic activity related to tourism, hospitality, and consumer spending, and why we’ve struggled to recoup spending and activity across our region’s central business districts.

 What about hotels and air travel?

-RevPar, or revenue per room, is the most comprehensive metric for measuring the health of the hotel economy.
+RevPAR, or revenue per room, is the most comprehensive metric for measuring the health of the hotel economy.
 It incorporates both the average daily rate and occupancy rate, and illustrates the revenue generated per room regardless of if rooms are occupied.
-The San Jose, Minneapolis and San Francisco regions saw the steepest declines in RevPar from Q4 2019 to Q4 2022.
-Despite a current occupancy rate of 64% (putting it in the middle of the pack), San Francisco its RevPar decrease by 30%, from $170 per day per room to $121 per day per room.
-In Tampa, San Diego, and Phoenix, the inverse has occurred, increasing by over 20% and leading nation’s hotel recovery.
+The San Francisco and San Jose metro areas are the slowest two metro areas to recover, down over 10% of their pre-pandemic RevPAR, while hotels in southern vacation destinations like Tampa, San Diego, and Miami have seen drastic increases in demand, occupancy, and revenue.